mikecurtis1/MaRCXMLMaker/README.md

 This repository represents that reusable serialization layer.

+## Basic MaRC-XML record structure

+A MaRC-XML record is composed of a single `leader` element along with one or more `controlfield` and `Datafield` elements.
+Both field types have a three digit numeric `tag` attribute.
+Datafield elements additionally have two `indicator` attributes and contain `subfield` child elements which have single character `code` attributes.

 ## Usage

 This example demonstrates how to use the `MarcXMLMaker` class to build a simple MARCXML record collection.